enquo/active_enquo/README.md

 # Pre-requisites

 In order to make use of this extension, you must be running Postgres 10 or higher, with the [`pg_enquo`](https://github.com/enquo/pg_enquo) extension enabled in the database you're working in.
+See [the `pg_enquo` installation guide](https://github.com/enquo/pg_enquo/tree/main/doc/installation.md) for instructions on how to install `pg_enquo`.

-Also, if you're installing from source, you'll need a reasonably recent [Rust](https://rust-lang.org) toolchain installed.
+Also, if you're installing this gem from source, you'll need a reasonably recent [Rust](https://rust-lang.org) toolchain installed.

 # Installation